Kumwaga Shahawa Kwenye Kibofu cha Mkojo

 (See also Overview of Sexual Function and Dysfunction in Men.)

 In retrograde ejaculation, the part of the bladder that normally closes during ejaculation (the bladder neck) remains open, causing the semen to travel backward into the bladder.
 One of the most common causes is prostate surgery for noncancerous prostate enlargement.
-Other common causes of retrograde ejaculation include diabetes, spinal cord injuries, certain drugs, and some surgical operations (including major abdominal or pelvic surgery).
+Other common causes of retrograde ejaculation include diabetes, spinal cord injuries, certain medications, and some surgical operations (including major abdominal or pelvic surgery).

 Men with retrograde ejaculation can still have orgasms.
 However, retrograde ejaculation decreases the amount of semen ejaculated out of the penis.
 Sometimes, no semen comes out.
 The condition can cause infertility but is otherwise not harmful.